-Used Porsche Boxster Models
+Used Porsche Boxsters

-The current, third-generation Porsche Boxster debuted for 2013 in base and S trims, with the sporty GTS and the optional Burmester audio system arriving for 2014.
-Its styling is crisper than that of the previous two generations, with relatively angular headlights and a unique full-width fin spoiler that bisects the more mature-looking taillights.
-The sumptuous cabin is larger and features the tall center console that has been adapted from the Panamera for the whole line of Porsche models.
-Although the newly added electric-assist steering isn't quite as telepathic as its predecessors, it's still sublime.
+The most recent Boxster, the third-generation model, was produced for the 2013 to 2016 model years.
+This Boxster's styling is crisper than that of the previous two generations, with relatively angular headlights and a unique full-width fin spoiler that bisects the more mature-looking taillights.
+The sumptuous cabin is larger and features a tall center console design adapted from the Panamera for the whole line of Porsche models.
+Although this generation's electric power-assisted steering isn't quite as telepathic as its predecessor's hydraulic system, it's still sublime.

-The first-generation Porsche Boxster came with a power-operated soft top and a 201-hp, 2.5-liter flat-6 engine.
+This first-generation Porsche Boxster came with a power-operated soft top and a 201-hp, 2.5-liter flat-six engine.
 In 2000, the big news was the addition of a second, even sportier S model.
 The Boxster S featured 250 hp, larger wheels and brakes and a more stiffly tuned suspension.
 For 2001, the tweaks mostly involved interior refinements in layout and materials quality.
 But underneath, the sophisticated Porsche Stability Management system was made available for both models.
 For 2004, Porsche increased the power output of both engines slightly.

 First-generation Boxsters have a significant following in online forums, with many common maintenance procedures outlined in detail for those inclined to do their own work.
 You can pick one up for less than a new economy car these days, so the temptation has never been greater.
 If you do your homework and have a thorough pre-purchase inspection performed, an original Boxster could make for an excellent weekend toy on a budget.

 If you are looking for older years, visit our used Porsche Boxster page.